 Fuel and oil verified, load disconnected, fuel valve open, set the choke, wind up the starter rope, clear, pull!
 The Marine in the red shirt is an active duty staff member assisting in the training.
 He is a current-day radio operator with the Fleet Marine Force.
 A great role-model with lots of Street Cred with the kids.

-An orientation class for the Young Marines on the AN/GRC-109 radio set.
+An orientation class for the Young Marines on the Special Forces AN/GRC-109 radio set.
 They powered the radio with the hand-cranked generator and then sent their first names – in morse code – to another training group in the vicinity.

 The YM’s learned how to properly aim a standard military signal mirror at a distant aircraft or ship to identify their location.
 Here, they were hitting a red automobile tail light reflector nailed to a far-off tree for “target practice”.
 These mirror flashes can be seen for more than 25 miles, even more on a very clear day.
 Unmistakeable.
 And fun.
 “Let me try!”